Nichols: 12th-ranked Tennessee basketball gives fans a breath of fresh air in season-opening win over Colorado

 The Buffs drew within five with just over two minutes left, but two free-throws apiece from Fulkerson and Vescovi put the game away.

-Yves Pons, the reigning SEC Defensive Player of the Year, finished with just two points on 1-of-9 shooting from the floor and no blocks.
+Yves Pons, the reigning SEC Defensive Player of the Year, finished with just two points on 1-of-9 shooting from the floor and no blocks — a rarity, considering he led the conference in that statistic last season.

 Pons was, however, able to corral a team-high 10 rebounds, which stretch back to last season as one of Tennessee's largest struggles.
 The Vols finished with just 32 boards, compared to Colorado's 38.